 Budgeting vs. Forecasting

-The first step in creating your cash flow forecast is knowing your cash cycles, which measures the time difference between the cash outlay and the inflow of cash.
-Here you will need to calculate the cash conversion on your sales inventory in your payables
+The first step in creating your cash flow forecast is knowing your cash cycles, which measure the time difference between the cash outlay and the inflow of cash.
+Here you will need to calculate the cash conversion on your sales inventory in your payables.

 It’s easier than it sounds.
-A simple method, recommends Marla, is running a report of your customer payments for the last three months.
+A simple method, recommended by Marla, is running a report of your customer payments for the last three months.
 Include in the report the payment date and the invoice date so you can calculate the average number of days it took them to pay.

-Then divide that by 4 invoices, which indicates that on average customers take about 36 days.
+Then divide that by four invoices, which indicates that, on average, customers take about 36 days.